techgrounds/techgrounds-FvL69-1/01_Linux_1/LNX-8.md

 ## CRON JOBS:

-Any task that you schedule through crons is called a cron job.
+Any task that you schedule through cron is called a cron job.
 Cron jobs help us automate our routine tasks, whether they're hourly, daily, monthly, or yearly.

 Crontabs use the following flags for adding, listing and removing cron jobs.
 * crontab -e: edits crontab entries to add, delete, or edit cron jobs.